International Sheep Dog Society

 International Sheep Dog Society (ISDS) was formed with the intention of increasing interest in securing the better management of livestock by improving the shepherd's dog to enable further business and community services of the Society.
 This remains the intention today.
-Without a good working dog, the shepherd's work on both the hills and the lowlands would be impossible.
 It seeks to achieve this by, amongst other things, managing the registration of dogs in its stud book.

 The International Sheep Dog Society was founded in 1906, with the purpose of "improving the shepherd's dog".

-In the early years, the ISDS (as it is generally known) was centered in the Scottish Borders, but over the years it has grown to be truly international.
+In the early years, the ISDS was centred in the Scottish Borders, but over the years it has grown to be international.

+International Sheepdog Trials

-An annual "International" sheepdog trial, has been held every year since 1906, with breaks only for the two World Wars and the 2001 Foot and Mouth outbreak.
+An annual international sheepdog trial, has been held every year since 1906, with breaks only for the two World Wars and the 2001 Foot and Mouth outbreak.
 In 1922, National trials were set up in England, Scotland and Wales to find a national champion for each country and act as qualifying trials for the International trial.
-Ireland (comprising North, South and the Isle of Man) joined in 1961 to complete the set of four home nations.
+Ireland (comprising North, South and the Isle of Man) joined in 1961.

 However, further expansion was to come.
-The International trial was international in that it was a competition "between nations", but because of the rules governing quarantine for dogs entering or reentering the UK, an all world competition wasn't possible, even though sheepdog trials, many of them using dogs bred in the UK, were taking place in many countries using ISDS rules and judged by ISDS judges, including the Continental (European) trial, which is held annually with ISDS encouragement and support.
+The International trial was international in that it was a competition "between nations", but because of the rules governing quarantine for dogs entering or re-entering the UK, an all world competition wasn't possible, even though sheepdog trials, many of them using dogs bred in the UK, were taking place in many countries using ISDS rules and judged by ISDS judges, including the Continental (European) trial, which is held annually.

+The 2022 International Sheepdog Trials were held in Castle Howard, Yorkshire.
+The trials were meant to be at Castle Howard in 2020 but the event was cancelled due to the COVID-19 pandemic restrictions and again in 2021.
+The 2023 International Sheepdog Trials are to be held in Blessington, Co.
+Wicklow.

+World Sheepdog Trials

 The first World Trial took place in Bala, North Wales, in 2002, and is now held every three years.
-It is a wonderful opportunity for people from all over the world with a similar interest to meet and see the best sheepdog handlers the world has to offer, always in a breathtaking setting.